-The foundation of the Town Center Plan is the community's desire for a walkable and engaging more intimate space used primarily by residents and pedestrian experience.
+The foundation of the Town Center Plan is the community's desire for a walkable and engaging pedestrian experience.
 Wilsonville residents want options to move around safely, whether they are parking and walking to a store, riding a bike, or walking to the bus.
-The Plan outlines a multimodal network designed for all ages and abilities and where cars are only one of the many transportation choices (Figure 3.3).
-The proposed street network and connections for non-motorized modes (Figure 3.4) will meet Town Center's current and projected transportation needs (see Appendix B for traffic analysis results).
+The Plan outlines a multimodal network designed for all ages and abilities and where cars are only one of the many transportation choices.
+The proposed street network and connections for non-motorized modes will meet Town Center's current and projected transportation needs (see Appendix B for traffic analysis results).
 The Plan's multimodal network applies a variety of streetscape designs for new and proposed streets in Town Center, ranging from festival streets with curbless sidewalks near Town Center Park, local streets with wide sidewalks, and a main street with on-street parking and active storefronts.